SubliminalsTV/Subs.Curated.Bindings/README.md

 ## Special Thanks

 Be sure to support these projects by sharing, donating, or contributing to their open-source efforts, as well as the members of this community who help update these bindings with every patch.

-Thank you also to the open source software that makes this all possible.
+Also, thank you also to the open source software that makes this all possible.

 + [Joystick Gremlin](https://github.com/WhiteMagic/JoystickGremlin) created and maintained by [WhiteMagic](https://github.com/WhiteMagic)
 + [HidHide](https://github.com/nefarius/HidHide) maintained by [Nefarius](https://github.com/nefarius)